ITPNYU/BigScreens/Big-Screens-2017-Syllabus.md

 ##### Logistics
 - Set up a blog / site for your project (you may add a category to an existing blog).
 Each week, you should post documentation of project progress to your site.
 [Link to it from here.](https://github.com/ITPNYU/BigScreens/wiki/Big-Screens-2017-Projects)
-- Set-up your Google Drive folder (1 per team).Name it with your names (e.g. JackJill) and share it with bigscreensdrive@itp.nyu.edu
+- Set-up your Google Drive folder (1 per team).Name it with your names (e.g. JackJill) and share it with mimi.yin@nyu.edu

 ##### For next week: Prepare for Improv Storyboarding Exercise
 - Collect at least 25 collage assets across for your project.
 (Don't make them all images.)
 Bring them in as physical objects so if you do have images, print them out!